menloresearch/deep-research/README.md

 make run-simple-retrieval-server-dev
 ```

-The server will start on `http://localhost:8001` by default (or the port specified by the `SIMPLE_RETRIEVAL_PORT` environment variable if set, though `Makefile` commands explicitly set the port).
-API documentation (Swagger UI) will be available at `http://localhost:<port>/docs`.
+The server will start on `http://localhost:8002` by default.
+API documentation (Swagger UI) will be available at `http://localhost:8002/docs`.

 ### Testing the Server